GermainZ/AppliedDataAnalysisProject/README.md

             tags.sample.csv
         project2/
             ...
-    github_comments.csv <- See `data_pipeline.ipynb` / `retrieve_additional_data_github.ipynb` for details
+    github_comments.csv <- See `milestone3.ipynb` / `retrieve_additional_data_github.ipynb` for details
-    github_issues.csv  <- See `data_pipeline.ipynb` / `retrieve_additional_data_github.ipynb` for details
+    github_issues.csv  <- See `milestone3.ipynb` / `retrieve_additional_data_github.ipynb` for details
-    reddit_results.txt  <- See `data_pipeline.ipynb` for more info
+    reddit_results.txt  <- See `milestone3.ipynb` for more info
 ```

 # Research questions
-- *How many contributors are there, and are there time patterns to when they
-  submit their changes?*

-**Gitential data**: we plan to look at the number of unique authors
-(`author_name` and `author_name_dedup`, whichever is not NaN) for each project,
-and analyze the `committer_time` for each person and globally.

----

-- *Is there a certain roles distribution among contributors to the project?
-For
-  example, do successful projects have people who focus on refactoring code,
-  adding features or fixing bugs?*

-**Gitential data**: we plan to answer this by analysing the commits data.
-For
-example, `loc_d`, `loc_i`, `comp_d`, and `comp_i` can be used to detect people
-who focus on refactoring code or enforce style guidelines. `nfiles` could
-identify people who focus on small or large amounts of files at once, which
-could indicate bug fixes/small features versus larger feature
-additions/overhauls.
-Commit messages (`message`) can be parsed to identify
-several types of commits.
-For example: commits that fix issues (e.g. by looking
-at keywords such as 'Closes' or 'Fixes'), or commits that merge another
-person's pull requests (by looking for 'Merges ...' commits).

----

-- *Are there certain patterns to the commits, such as commit messages length,
-  size or frequency of the commits, etc?*

-**Gitential data**: we can analyse possible patterns in the columns `message`,
-`nfiles` (for the size of the commits) and `committer_time` (for the
-frequency).

----

-- *Are contributors part of a small community/team (e.g. real-life development
-  teams), or are they independent contributors?*

-**Gitential data**: we plan to analyze this by checking `committer_email` and
-`committer_email_dedup` and parsing the domain of the email (e.g. people from
-the Microsoft team will have `@microsoft` emails), whereas more diverse people
-are more likely to have their unique email hosts or common email hosts (e.g.
-`@hotmail` or `@gmail`).

----

-- *Can we relate the success / popularity to a responsive / helpful community
-  (e.g. StackOverflow / Reddit subreddits)?*

-**StackOverflow dataset**: we plan to count the number of questions related to
-each of these projects (by making use of `_Tags`), and compute the average
-response time (using `_CreationDate` and `_PostTypeId`, to get the difference
-between the question and the first answer).
-We also plan to check the response
-time of accepted responses (not just the first answer), by using the
-`_AcceptedAnswerId` column.
-Additionally, `_AnswerCount` can also be used as an
-indicator of a thriving community.

-**Reddit dataset**: we plan to count the number of posts and comments about
-each project, as well as posts in a subreddit for projects that have a
-subreddit dedicated to them.
-We might have to focus on certain
-programming-related subreddits to avoid false matches.

----

-- *Can we gain some insight from GitHub issues for a project?
-For example, the
-  number of open/closed issues or the response time.*

-**GitHub API issues**: we plan to do this by looking at the columns `state`,
-`closed_at` and `created_at` (time for resolution), as well as `created_at` /
-`parent` for the comments to get the response time.

----

-- *Could sentimental analysis of commit messages or issue reports be
-  meaningful?
-(GitHub API comments)*

-**Gitential data**: we plan to analyze commit messages (`message`) with an
-Python library (NLTK).

-**GitHub API comments**: similarly, we plan to analyze issue body texts
-(`body`).

----

-- *Does the choice of programming language play a role in the success of a
-  project?*
+1. **How many contributors are there for each repository?**

+2. **Can we find a pattern that differentiates authors and committers?**

+    1. **Are authors and committers the same?**

+    2. **If not, how do we explain the difference?
+Can this be attributed to a specific role such as "Supervising commits"?**

+3. **Is the frequency of the commits similar for the projects?**

+4. **Are there time patterns to when contributors submit their changes**

+5. **Are contributors part of a small community/team (e.g. real-life development teams)?**

+6. **Is there a certain roles distribution among contributors to the project?
+For example, do successful projects have people who focus on refactoring code, adding features or fixing bugs?**

+    1. Based on the number of lines removed/added (per author per project).
+    2. Based on commit comments.
+    3. Based on commit summary messages' length.

+7. **Can we gain some insight from GitHub issues for a project?**

+    1. Based on the percentage of closed issues per project.
+    2. Based on the resolution time of the issues.
+    3. Based on which users handle issues.

+8. **Can sentiment analysis on the commit messages / issues provide any insights?**

+    1. Based on git commit messages for each project.
+    2. Based on the body of each project's GitHub issues.
+    3. Based on the comments of each GitHub issue per project.

+9. **Can we relate the success / popularity to a responsive / helpful community (StackOverflow / Reddit subreddits)?**

+    1. **StackOverflow**:
+        1. Based on the number of questions related to each project.
+        2. Based on the percentage of resolved questions per project.
+        3. Based on the resolution time for questions for each project.
+    2. **Reddit**:
+        1. Based on the number of threads related to a project.
+        2. Based on the evolution of the number of threads over time.

+**Dropped research questions**:

+- **Does the choice of programming language play a role in the success of a project?**

 We were planning to check the `patches` Gitential datasets for this at first,
 but we decided to drop this idea after futher consideration, as a proper